 3. Bring in an onsite massage service

-If your school is doing class in person this fall, consider bringing in corporate massage for your team!
+If your school is doing class in person, consider bringing in corporate massage for your team!

 This is an incredible way to show teachers that you appreciate them and care for their wellbeing.